ZKP Notes

 • Types of preprocessing steps:

-• trusted setup per circuit: $S(C; r)$ where random $r$ must be kept secret from prover (otherwise it could prove false statements!)
+• trusted setup per circuit: S(C;r)S(C; r) where random rr must be kept secret from prover (otherwise it could prove false statements!)

-• trusted but universal (updatable) setup: secret $r$ is independent of $C$:
+• trusted but universal (updatable) setup: secret rr is independent of CC:

 • transparent: S(C) does not use secret data, and there is no trusted setup.
 This is obviously preferrable.